 '''

-dwi2mask [ options ] image image
+dwi2mask [ options ] input output

 '''

-- image: the input DWI image containing volumes that are both diffusion weighted and b=0 - image: the output whole brain mask image
+- input: the input DWI image containing volumes that are both diffusion weighted and b=0 - output: the output whole-brain mask image

 All diffusion weighted and b=0 volumes are used to obtain a mask that includes both brain tissue and CSF.

 In a second step peninsula-like extensions, where the peninsula itself is wider than the bridge connecting it to the mask, are removed.
 This may help removing artefacts and non-brain parts, e.g. eyes, from the mask.

-• -clean_scale value the maximum scale used to cut bridges.
+• -clean\scale value the maximum scale used to cut bridges.
 A certain maximum scale cuts bridges up to a width (in voxels) of 2x the provided scale.
 Setting this to 0 disables the mask cleaning step.
 (Default: 2)

 - -grad file Provide the diffusion-weighted gradient scheme used in the acquisition in a text file.
-This should be supplied as a 4xN text file with each line is in the format [X Y Z b], where [X Y Z] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
+This should be supplied as a 4xN text file with each line is in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
 If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used. - -fslgrad bvecs bvals Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
-If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.
+If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used. - -bvalue\scaling mode specifies whether the b-values should be scaled by the square of the corresponding DW gradient norm, as often required for multi-shell or DSI DW acquisition schemes.
+The default action can also be set in the MRtrix config file, under the BValueScaling entry.
+Valid choices are yes/no, true/false, 0/1 (default: true).